apisec-inc/releases/docs/index.md

 ## APIsec - June 13th, 2024

-!!! tip "Improvements"
+!!! abstract "Improvements"

-	-  The Enhancements have been made to handle the HTTP PATCH method.
+	-  The enhancement has been made to handle the HTTP PATCH method.

 !!! success "Fixes"